dkaramitros/pyDyBulbs/README.md

 ## Information

-This Python package allows to compute _dynamic stress bulbs for harmonic vertical point loads in homogenous soil_.
+This Python package allows to compute and plot _dynamic stress bulbs for harmonic vertical point loads in homogenous soil_.

 A relevant publication is currently under review in the _ASCE Journal of Geotechnical and Geoenvironmental Engineering_.